-PGR11.3.2R All PGRs are normally required to attend the viva voce examination in person at the location and on the date specified by the University.
-This will normally be at one of the University's campus sites, unless otherwise specified for PGRs within an approved academic agreement or schedule thereto between the University and the affiliated academic institution.
-Exceptionally, and only when it is not possible to hold a face-to-face viva, the Progression Exam Viva may be conducted on-line using video conferencing software.
+PGR11.3.2R All PGRs are required to attend the viva voce examination on the date and at the time specified by the University.
+Subject to the requirements of any conditions prevailing at the time, the viva may take place:

+- Face-to-face at one of the University's campus sites, or that of an affiliated academic institution as specified within an academic agreement or schedule, or - Online using a video conferencing platform approved by the University.

 All parties must consent to this format, and the Director of Studies is responsible for ensuring that confidentiality and academic integrity is maintained.

-NB.
-Exceptional circumstances may include Covid-19 restrictions while these apply.
-The Graduate School will provide guidance on what other exceptional circumstances might comprise.
+(Note: Where prevailing conditions require the operation of emergency regulations see appendix 2.)